supertref/Reex/README.md

 # REEX
 ![REEX Logo](https://reex.ccore.online/images/coins_custom/reex_45.png)<br>

+What is ReeCore (REEX)?

 ReeCore is a peer-to-peer decentralized digital currency for ordinary people, easy to use and acquire.
+We’re pushing for blockchain mass adoption through education and charity.
+A sustainable and scalable solutions in the charity and educational sectors on the Blockchain.
+ReeCore summarizes the best characteristics of digital currencies, which were issued earlier (Bitcoin, Dash,PIVX), such as: increased security, fast consensus mechanism, and increased decentralization achieved by requiring miners to prove the knowledge of the transaction data.
+The community has created a coin with faster transaction, more secure, masternode and low transaction fee.

+ReeCore is not just another cryptocurrency in the market.
+It has specific use cases in the educational and charity sectors

 ReeCore is fork of Pivx, improved with some of the following features: